 Fiber helps with fat loss, but not for the reasons you think.
 Here's why it works, and which fiber beats all the others.

-Overweight people usually eat a high-calorie diet packed with fat and sugar.
-No surprise there.
+Overweight people usually eat a high-calorie diet.
+No surprise.
 But they also eat a low-fiber diet.
-Actually, most people do: 90% of women and 97% of men don't meet the recommended fiber intake.
-When people increase their intake, they typically lose fat.
+In fact, most people don't meet the recommended intake.
+When people increase their fiber, they typically lose fat.

-Yes, fiber helps keep you feeling full so you eat fewer calories, but the real fat-loss effect comes from fiber's influence on your gut microbiota or flora.
-These microorganisms inhabiting your GI tract are, in many ways, your boss.
-They influence your metabolism, brain function, and immune system, among other things.
-In short, if they "get mad" at you, you gain fat easily, get depressed or anxious, and become a disease magnet.
+Yes, fiber helps keep you full so you eat fewer calories, but the real fat-loss effect comes from fiber's influence on your gut microbiota.
+These microorganisms inhabiting your GI tract influence metabolism.
+And if they get imbalanced, you gain fat easily.

 It's ethically questionable to make people fat just to see how different fiber types affect them, so this was an animal study.
 That's fine, gut microbiota and metabolic dysfunction are effectively the same in both mice and men, and mice complain less.